balanced and light flat walk

 Following the natural head and neck motion

-While I was riding, Nichole noticed that I wasn’t following the horse’s natural head and neck motion at a walk.
-Instead I was keeping my arms quiet at my sides.
+Then Nichole taught me how to apply the same exercises from the saddle while riding at a slow walk.
+She noticed that I wasn’t following the horse’s natural head and neck motion with my hands.
+Instead, I was keeping my arms still at my sides.
 She encouraged me to follow the horse’s natural head and neck motion with my hands while maintaining an even, steady contact with both reins connected to a snaffle bit.

-While some following motion with my body is needed, Nichole encouraged me to also follow the horse’s natural head and neck motion with relaxed shoulders, arms and hands while maintaining a light, even, steady contact with both reins of the snaffle bit.
+While some following motion with my body is needed, Nichole encouraged me to also follow the horse’s natural head and neck motion with relaxed shoulders, arms and hands while maintaining a light, even, steady contact with both reins to the snaffle bit.

 This was an epiphany for me!